Need ways to speed up a Windows 10 computer for free?

 Take the time to occasionally clear your browser history, cookies, and cached files.
 It will help speed up your browser, especially if you don’t clear them routinely to enhance your overall PC security.

-In Google Chrome, you can clear your history, cookies, and cached files by pressing Ctrl + H. This will open the history tab where you can click Clear browsing data on the far-left panel.
+You can clear your history, cookies, and cached files in Google Chrome by pressing Ctrl + H. This will open the history tab where you can click Clear browsing data on the far-left panel.
 From there, you can clear data for your browser history, download history, cookies, cached images and files, passwords and more.
-For the time range, I generally select All time to perform a full cleanse.
+I generally select All time to perform a full cleanse for the time range.

 8. Disable unnecessary services